On-Your-Marc-GO/Ask-Winston-Music-Rec-Engine/README.md

 ## User Story

 ```
-AS AN avid media consumer who's run through all their queues
+AS AN avid audiophile who's run through all their queues
-I WANT to be able to get recommendations for like media I already enjoy
+I WANT to be able to get recommendations for like music I already enjoy
 SO THAT I can continue to not go insane during COVID while staying entertained
 ```

 ## Acceptance Criteria

 ```
-GIVEN I am using a content recommendation engine to seek new media
+GIVEN I am using a content recommendation engine to seek new music
 WHEN I arrive at the page
-THEN I am presented with the option to search for a given media type (Book, Movie, Music)
+THEN I am presented with the option to search for similar.
 WHEN I enter input
 THEN I am then given relevant recommendations based on the selected media types
 WHEN I click on any of the recommendations given